petrkrejcik/que-comemos-qwik/README.md

 - I would like to prefetch some Firestore calls but I don't know how to do that.
 - I like to `<Slot />` API
 - There is `useErrorBoundary()` but it's not documented so I don't know how error boundaries work
+- Component tests are intercepting `/api/auth` because this route is used to refresh token.
+But as we have a fake token in tests we don't need that.
+Even the route is not accessible because when running component tests we don't have express server running for listening on that path.

 ## Auth
 - Login on the web via Firebase (Google provider)